 In 1967, USC won a national title with only seven Black players, although the Southern California school had a long history of integration.
 USC and coach John McKay were a decade behind Daugherty and Michigan State, but by 1972, the Trojans were following Daugherty’s progressive model.
 USC’s 1972 national championship team numbered 23 black players.

 Daugherty’s courage to act without waiting for alumni approval separated him from other coaches.
 He was on the right side of history.
 It was in the mid-1960s that MLK began to appeal to the morality of Americans in the cause of the Civil Rights movement.
+He cited the “appalling silence and indifference of good people who say wait on time.”
+Bryant and McKay were among the silent — McKay until the late 1960s and Bryant the 1970s.

 Alabama’s first Black students were admitted in 1963, but between the 1963 Birmingham violence and the 1965 Selma violence, Alabama coach Bear Bryant was unmoved.
 He waited until 1970 to sign Wilbur Jackson as his first black player — one year after Alabama high schools desegregated and in-state rival Auburn had signed James Owens.
 Birmingham, home to Legion Field, was known as “Bombingham” for the number Black homes and churches bombed.